 Create a connection in Anaplan Data Orchestrator to import data from Microsoft SQL Server (MSSQL).
 Then use the connection to extract data and create a source dataset.

-You must have an MSSQL instance.
-This can be hosted on premises or on a cloud platform.
-This could be Amazon Web Services (AWS), Azure, Google Cloud Platform (GCP), or any other cloud provider.
-The solution is also compatible with on-premises SQL Server deployments.
+• An MSSQL instance hosted on a cloud platform, such as Amazon Web Services (AWS), Azure, Google Cloud Platform (GCP), or any other cloud provider.
+The solution is compatible with on-premises SQL Server deployments.

 USE {database name};